Comparing flask vs node is a clice wich is formally nor correct because:

 Benefit of express and node - it is truly asynchronous

 - Nodejs world is truly asynchronous by default.
-You can run one thread of your express node process and it will handle thousands of requests per second because when one request started to be processed, some asynchronous operation (e.g. read to the database) will release an event loop for handling the new connection.
+You can run one tread of your express node process and it will handle thousands of requests per second because when one request started to be processed, some asynchronous operation (e.g. read to database) will release an event loop for handling the new connection

-So when you try to make decision who is better flask vs node you can be sure that node will win in terms of efficency.
+- So when you try to make decision who is better flask vs node you can be sure that node will win in terms of efficiency.

 PyPI has much more cool libraries than